gord1anknot/what_is_subpub/slides/index.md

 - -

-Messages into SubPub use standard HTML form encoding, the same as is specified by the [w3c](http://www.w3.org/TR/html401/interact/forms.html), used to submit forms all over the web.
+Messages into SubPub use standard HTML form encoding the same as is specified by the [w3c](http://www.w3.org/TR/html401/interact/forms.html), used to submit forms all over the web.

+Note:
+this spec doesn't have a concept of encoding (UTF-8, ISO, etc.) lower ASCII, printable characters work as is, but how to send other text isn't specified.

 - -